Remembering those Scots-Irish who fought valiantly with General Washington to win the War of Independence.

-The independence celebrated on July 4th was fought for by many brave men who paid the ultimate price, so that Americans could enjoy all the privileges and freedom that come with it.
+The independence celebrated annually in the United States, on July 4th was fought for by many brave men who paid the ultimate price, so that Americans could enjoy all the privileges and freedom that come with it.

 When the American Revolution broke out, both Scots-Irish and Irish Catholics could be found in every contingent of Washington's army.